50 Swift iOS Most Asked Interview Question Answers.

 - An

-defines a common type for a group of related values, often used for type safety and better code organization.
+enumdefines a common type for a group of related values, often used for type safety and better code organization.

 - An